 You’re in the final countdown!
 As that due date draws near, your body’s working overtime to support your baby’s last big growth leaps.
 Time to double down on these nutrients:

-- Vitamin A: Vitamin A is important for several key developments in your baby, such as the eyes, arms, legs, heart, and immune system.
+- Vitamin A: Vitamin A is essential for several key developments in your baby, such as the eyes, arms, legs, heart, and immune system.
 It also helps maintain your tissues, vision, and immune system.
-Like vitamin K2, you need two types of vitamin A: preformed and pro-vitamin A. You might have heard of beta-carotene, which is pro-vitamin A and found in plant foods like sweet potatoes.
+Like vitamin K2, you need two types of vitamin A: preformed and provitamin A. You may have heard of beta-carotene, a provitamin A found in plant foods such as sweet potatoes.
 But, we also need to eat preformed vitamin A in foods like eggs and yogurt.

 - Vitamin D: This vitamin is important for calcium absorption and utilization to support optimal bone development.
 Get your D from fatty fish, egg yolks, and some types of mushrooms, or consider a supplement if your levels are low.